tanabs18/GraphAssistant/README.md

    There are three levels of saved files in Git.
 The first is your working directory, which is updated every time you save your code.
 The second is the staging area, where code is permenantly saved on to your local disk.
 This is done by what's called "committing."
 Commits must be paired with a message, which generally explains what edits are contained.
 Messages typically look something like "Update readme.md" or "Fix toolbar bug."
 The grammar is weird.

-6. Pull your changes
+6. Push your changes

+   The third level of saved files in Git is the web-based repo.
+Once you've committed your saves, you simply "push" your commits, essentially backing them up.
+This saves your commits to your forked repo.

+7. Submit a pull request

-   The hird level of saved files in Git is the official repo.
-While you can "push" commits to your own individual project repos, there are often conflicting commits within shared codebases.
-This is solved by using "pull".
+   While you can "push" commits to your own forked repo, you still need to push your changes to the actual codebase, which is difficult since there are often multiple commits to be addede.
+This is solved by using "pull requests".
 This pushes the code to the official repo, but does not add it to the actual codebase.
 Instead, others can edit and make comments to your commit, until it is deemed satisfactory.
 Then it is "merged," where it replaces the old code.

 ## Getting Started on the Project